tts/hkidistricts/streets.md

 First I needed all district names in a dictionary.
-The R dataframe was there already but I suppose I cannot read it directly from a Python chunck.
-So here I do a CSV sidestep.
+The R dataframe was there already but I suppose I cannot read it directly from a Python chunk.
+So here I do a CSV side step.

 ``` r
 library(dplyr)